nikolashn/tuli/MANUAL.md

 ## Registers

-Tuli has 4 32-bit base -2 registers: referred to as t, u, l, i.
+Tuli has four 32-bit base -2 registers: referred to as t, u, l, i.

 - **t** - Transfer register: for storing data to be transferred to other registers.